Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     // The index being loaded from, stored to, or read from the public tape.
 When used as a RAM
     // index, this is line-aligned, meaning the low bits specifying individual words MUST be 0.
     idx: Word,
-    // The line being loaded or stored
+    // The dword being loaded or stored
-    line: Vec<Word>,
+    dword: DWord,
 }

 /// This is the placeholder transcript entry that MUST begin the memory-ordered transcript.